-- gross cost is approximately \$280 million - Keyera's net share of costs is approximately \$140 million
+- gross cost is approximately \$285 million - Keyera's net share of costs is approximately \$143 million

-Total net costs March 31, 2023:
+Total net costs June 30, 2023:

-- \$11 million for the first quarter of 2023 - \$129 million since inception
+- \$11 million and \$22 million for the three and six months ended June 30, 2023 - \$140 million since inception

-Estimated costs and completion times for the projects currently under development that are discussed above assume that construction proceeds as planned, that actual costs are in line with estimates and, where required, that regulatory approvals and any other third-party approvals or consents are received on a timely basis.
-Regulatory approvals for KAPS and the South Cheecham Sulphur Facilities have been received.
-A portion of the costs incurred for completed and ongoing projects is based on estimates.
+A portion of the costs incurred for the projects above are based on estimates.
 Final costs may differ when actual invoices are received or contracts are settled.
 Costs for the projects described above exclude carrying charges (i.e., capitalized interest).
 The section of this MD&A titled, "Forward-Looking Statements", provides more information on factors that could affect the development of these projects.